Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Introduction

 \section{Introduction}

 Rendering a realistic representation of a 3D scene from a collection of images is a fundamental challenge in computer vision and graphics.
-Solving this problem is crucial for applications such as robotics~\cite{huang2026enerverse,huang2025gaussiannexus}, autonomous driving~\cite{gan2025gaussianocc,zhao2025drivedreamer4d,wei2026parkgaussian} VR/AR~\cite{huang2026enerverse,shen2025gaussianshopvr,tu2025vrsplat}, and 3D content generation~\cite{ling2024align,ren2024l4gm,ren2025gen3c}.
+Solving this problem is crucial for applications such as robotics~\cite{huang2026enerverse,huang2025gaussiannexus}, autonomous driving~\cite{gan2025gaussianocc,zhao2025drivedreamer4d,wei2026parkgaussian}, VR/AR~\cite{huang2026enerverse,shen2025gaussianshopvr,tu2025vrsplat}, and 3D content generation~\cite{ling2024align,ren2024l4gm,ren2025gen3c}.
 While contemporary methods~\cite{chen2024hac,lu2024scaffold,chen2025hac++,wu2025bg} excel at reconstructing 3D scenes from a dense sets of images, they struggle with sparse sets due to limited geometric information, depth ambiguity, and deficient perspectives.

-\textbf{Prior work.} To overcome these challenges, several approaches have been proposed, which generally fall into three paradigms: (i) multi-stage training-based methods~\cite{yin2024fewviewgs,dai2025eap,zhao2025self} that handle unobserved areas by increasing training time with multi training stages; (ii) depth regularization-based techniques~\cite{li2024dngaussian,zhu2024fsgs,kong2025generative} that leverage foundation models (\eg, DepthAnything~\cite{yang2024depth}, DPT~\cite{ranftl2021vision}) to regularize depth; (iii) diffusion-based methods~\cite{xiong2023sparsegs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d,yin2025gsfixer} that refine rendered views or generate unobserved viewpoints to improve geometric consistency and distill a 3D representation.
+\textbf{Prior work.} To overcome these challenges, several approaches have been proposed, which generally fall into three paradigms: (i) multi-stage training-based methods~\cite{yin2024fewviewgs,dai2025eap,zhao2025self} that handle unobserved areas by increasing training time with multi training stages; (ii) depth regularization-based techniques~\cite{li2024dngaussian,zhu2024fsgs,kong2025generative} that leverage foundation models (\eg, DepthAnything~\cite{yang2024depth}, DPT~\cite{ranftl2021vision}) to regularize depth; (iii) diffusion-based methods~\cite{xiong2023sparsegs,wu2024reconfusion,cheng2025perspective,paliwal2025ri3d,yin2025gsfixer} that refine rendered views or generate unobserved viewpoints to distill a 3D representation.

-\textbf{Challenge.} Although prior works have shown that high-quality 3D rendering can be realized from a sparse set of constrained images, these approaches still struggle to utilize unconstrained real-world scenarios due to the presence of distractors, appearance variations, and dynamic objects (Fig.~\ref{fig:overview}).
-To address this issue, several methods~\cite{martin2021nerf,kulhanek2024wildgaussians,tang2024nexussplats,zhang2024gaussian,park2025forestsplats} tackle distractors via vision foundation models (\eg, SAM~\cite{kirillov2023segment}, DINO~\cite{oquab2023dinov2}, Diffusion~\cite{tang2023emergent}).
+\textbf{Challenges.} Prior works have shown that high-quality 3D rendering can be realized from a sparse set of constrained images.
+However, these approaches fail to utilize unconstrained real-world scenarios due to the presence of distractors, appearance variations, and dynamic objects (Fig.~\ref{fig:overview}).
+Several methods~\cite{martin2021nerf,kulhanek2024wildgaussians,tang2024nexussplats,zhang2024gaussian,park2026forestsplats} attempt to address this issue by training vision foundation models (\eg, SAM~\cite{kirillov2023segment}, DINO~\cite{oquab2023dinov2}, Diffusion~\cite{tang2023emergent}).
 Nonetheless, these techniques struggle to identify distractors due to the limited number of images, making it difficult to generalize.